gary-rivera/ruio/examples/README.md

       ├── components/          # Example-specific components
       ├── App.tsx             # Main app component
       ├── main.tsx            # Entry point
+      ├── index.html          # HTML entry point
       └── README.md           # Example-specific documentation (optional)
 ```

+## How It Works

+The project uses Vite's flexible configuration to support multiple examples:

+- Each example has its own `index.html` in its directory
+- The `vite.config.ts` reads the `EXAMPLE` environment variable to set the root directory
+- npm scripts (e.g., `npm run dev:blog`) set the `EXAMPLE` variable for each example
+- The default `npm run dev` runs the `vite-simple` example

+This keeps the project root clean while allowing unlimited examples to be added easily.